-Four hours lecture, four hours computer terminal time.
+Four hours lecture, four hours terminal time.
 Windows based program development using Microsoft's Visual Basic .NET programming language.
 Includes use of the Visual Studio.NET IDE and the .NET Framework, database programming with ADO.NET, programming handheld devices, MDI, drawing and the GDI, security, deployment.
 Preparation course for the Microsoft MCSD/MCAD Exam #70-306.
 DEVELOPING WEB APPLICATIONS CIS 12W 5 Units WITH VB.NET Advisory: CIS 12A.

+Four hours lecture, four hours terminal time.
 Developing Web Applications using the VB.NET language.
 Visual Basic.NET is one of the latest programming languages from Microsoft designed to support the Internet solutions.
 Using the Internet related classes in the .NET Framework, VB.NET provides a powerful set of tools both for constructing Web Forms applications using ASP.NET as well as XML Web Services.
 This Course, which assumes a basic understanding of VB or C# programming, covers all of the key elements of building Web Applications and is targeted at preparing students for the Microsoft Web Applications Certification Exam.

-COMPUTER SCIENCE I: C++ 5 Units
+COMPUTER SCIENCE I: C++ CIS 15A 5 Units Advisory: MATH 101.

-Advisory: MATH 101 recommended.

 Four hours lecture, four hours terminal time.
 Introduces the discipline of computer science using the ANSI C++ language; provides an overview of computer organization and an introduction to software engineering.
 Topics include methodologies for program design, development, style, testing and documentation; algorithms, control structures, sub-programs, elementary data structures.
-[CAN CSCI 22] COMPUTER SCIENCE II: C++ CIS 15B 5 Units Advisory: CIS 15A recommended.
+[CAN CSCI 22 = CIS 15A OR 27A] COMPUTER SCIENCE II: C++ 5 Units Advisory: CIS 15A.

 Four hours lecture, four hours terminal time.
 A systematic approach to the design, construction, and management of computer programs, emphasizing object-oriented design and programming, documentation, testing and debugging techniques.
 Focuses on classes, strings, arrays, pointers, and dynamic allocation, and disk files in the C++ programming language.
 Introduction to basic data structures.
 Builds on the concepts presented in CIS 15A.
-CIS 15C COMPUTER SCIENCE III: DATA 5 Units STRUCTURES & ALGORITHMS Advisory: CIS 15B or equivalent.
+COMPUTER SCIENCE III: C++ 5 Units Advisory: CIS 15B or equivalent.

 Four hours lecture, four hours terminal time.
 A systematic approach to the design and construction of data structures and algorithms.
 Focuses on defining abstract data types, including arrays, stacks, queues, trees, and graphs as well as searching and sorting techniques and recursive programming techniques.
-DESIGNING WITH C++ CLASSES 5 Units CIS 15D Advisory: CIS 15P or CIS 15B Four hours lecture, four hours terminal time.
+CIS 15D DESIGNING WITH C++ CLASSES Advisory: CIS 15P or CIS 15B.

+Four hours lecture, four hours terminal time.

 Survey of the practice, theory and advanced techniques of object-oriented computer programming using the C++ programming languages in a practical and realistic software environment.

-CIS 15P C++ FOR PROGRAMMERS 5 Units Advisory: CIS 27B, CIS 25A or equivalent C or JAVA programming class recommended.
+CIS 15P C++ FOR PROGRAMMERS

+Advisory: CIS 25A, CIS 27B or equivalent C or JAVA programming class.
 Four hours lecture, four hours terminal time.

 Introduction to the theory and techniques of object-oriented computer programming using the C++ programming language.
 Encapsulation, polymorphism, and inheritance including both single and multiple inheritance.
 The syntax of C++ will be introduced in a context that stresses both the theoretical and practical advantages of object-oriented design methodology.

+DISCRETE MATHEMATICS

+5 Units

+5 Units

+5 Units

-CIS 18 DISCRETE MATHEMATICS 5 Units Prerequisite: MATH 49.
+Prerequisite: MATH 49.